 This second installment of Sports Mom 101 is all about nutrition.
 Stephanie from HappilyHomegrown.com asked for tips on figuring out meals so you don’t live on the concession stand snacks.
 The best answer to that is to plan ahead.
 Keep reading for more detail on how to make that plan.

 This post may contain affiliate links.
-That means if you click on a link and make a purchase a small donation will be made to support running this site.
-Thanks in advance.
+That means if you click on a link and make a purchase I will receive a small commission.
+I only recommend products and services that I have used and loved.

 Plan Ahead For Meals

 Eating from the concession stand can be a costly endeavor – on your pocket and your health.
 Your plan for breakfast, lunch, and dinner on game day is essential if you don’t want to take those chances.
 Also, keep in mind, not every place will have a concession stand or food nearby.
 I always suggest that you bring at least some food of your own.Don't go hungry or go broke on the sideline!
 Sports Mom 101 shares all the nutrition facts you need.
 Click To Tweet

 Eating breakfast on game day is a must.
 No foods that are super heavy or greasy because they can make your athlete sluggish.
 If you don’t have much time in the morning on game day you can make a few grab & go breakfast items like the ones I suggest here.